jopamo/wget/HACKING.md

 This guide is for **agents working on the wget codebase**.
 It explains the **repo layout**, **what you may modify**, and **current architecture**.

 **IMPORTANT STATUS NOTE**: This project is currently in a **transition phase** from synchronous to asynchronous architecture.
 The HACKING.md documentation describes the **target async architecture**, but much of it is **not yet implemented**.
-The current codebase is primarily synchronous with some async DNS components.
+The current codebase has completed Phases 0-7 of the async migration, with async DNS, event loop, connection management, HTTP transactions, scheduler, connection pool, and CLI integration implemented.
+Remaining phases (8-9) focus on legacy code removal and testing.

 ---